jojasadventure/dipole-classifiers/docs/method.md

 - **Short & Consistent prompt** (4 parallel examples): 97.5% accuracy
 - **Long & Detailed prompt** (5 varied examples): 92.5% accuracy

 The simpler, more focused prompt produced a better classifier.
 Clean, parallel examples were more effective than complex prompts trying to cover edge cases.

-Testing against randomly generated validation sets can be misleading.
-A fixed benchmark is more reliable for comparing different approaches.
+Note: It was also discovered in this run that testing against randomly generated validation sets can be misleading, and a fixed benchmark is more reliable for comparing different approaches.
+A CLI parameter was added to the pipeline to always compare against same sample set.

 ## Limitations and Future Work

 This is not a replacement for fine-tuned transformers when maximum accuracy is needed.
-The trade-off is an accuracy penalty versus fine-tuned models, but with  fster inference and training on minimal synthetic data.
+The trade-off is an accuracy penalty versus fine-tuned models, but with faster inference and training on minimal synthetic data.

 Future work could explore:
 - Orthogonalization of multiple semantic dimensions